Novus-School/novus/notes/novus_school/courses/immutable_stack_book_v1/00_Introduction/0_introduction.md

 - development vs production concerns

 5. Spec

 - Modelling.
 - Generating data.
 - Using data with spec.

 6. Testing

 - Example-based.
 - Generative.
 - Simulation.

 7. Builds & Deployments

 - Split Stack
 - Datomic Ions
 - Datomic CLI tools
 - Deploying packaged code using Datomic Ions
+- Deploying resources using `terraform`

+8. Applied AWS: Interactive, Data Driven

+You will gain a fundamental understanding of what AWS and the all the leverage it provides, and most importantly you will learn how to use and leverage it.

+You will learn the following:

+IaC

+- CloudFormation
+  - Learn the fundamentals of cloudformation
+  - Create and destroy cloudformation stack

+Routing ===

+- API Gateway

+Storage ===

+- DynamoDB
+- EFS
+- S3

+Compute ===

+- EC2

+Auth ===

+- Cognito

+9. Authentication with AWS Cognito